 流鏑馬 (Yabusame) is a type of mounted archery in traditional Japanese archery.
 An archer on a running horse shoots three special “turnip-headed” arrows successively at three wooden targets.
 This style of archery has its origins at the beginning of the Kamakura period.

-古今伝授の間 (Kokin Denju no Ma) is the room where Hosokawa Yusai taught Prince Hachijo-no-miya Tomohito about the Kokin Wakashū, a compiled anthology of waka poems, which are Japanese short poems.
-“Kokin Denju” means the teaching of the Kokin Waka anthology.
+古今伝授の間 (Kokin Denju no Ma) is the room where Hosokawa Yūsai taught Prince Hachijōnomiya Toshihito the secrets of the Kokin Wakashū, a classical anthology of Japanese waka poetry.
+“Kokin Denju” refers to the transmission of knowledge about this anthology.